 Heather has worked on political campaigns at the national and state levels, directing the Whip Operation at the 2004 Republican National Convention, overseeing voter contact programs for New York Governor George Pataki’s successful re-election campaign in 2002, and working on Bob Dole’s 1996 presidential campaign.

 In her free time, Heather is a published author, community activist, and explorer.
 She is the author of “Bacon: A Love Story” (William Morrow/HarperCollins, May 2009), which was inspired by her blog, BaconUnwrapped.com.
 Heather has served as a volunteer and board member for several non-profit organizations.
-She has traveled to all 7 continents, 50 states, and 38 countries.
+She has traveled to all 7 continents, 50 states, and over 40 countries.
 Heather is a graduate of the McDonough School of Business at Georgetown University.
-She resides in Arlington, Virginia.
+She splits her time between Washington, D.C. and Hailey, Idaho.